Treatment and Management of NHL

 Chemotherapy

-Is one of the main treatments for NHL and may be given alone or in combination with other treatments depending on NHL type and stage.
-Generally given orally or intravenously (IV), it destroys fast growing cancer cells.4 Chemotherapy drug(s) are typically given in cycles, with periods of treatment usually lasting several weeks followed by periods of recovery where no treatment is given.
-The most common course of chemotherapy is called CHOP and consists of 4 medications: cyclophosphamide, doxorubicin, prednisone, and vincristine.
+Chemotherapy is one of the main treatments for NHL and may be given alone or in combination with other treatments depending on NHL type and stage.
+Generally given orally or intravenously (IV), it destroys fast growing cancer cells.4 Chemotherapy drugs are typically given in cycles, with periods of treatment usually lasting several weeks followed by periods of recovery where no treatment is given.
+The most common course of chemotherapy is called CHOP and consists of four medications: cyclophosphamide, doxorubicin, prednisone, and vincristine.
 Often, a monoclonal antibody called rituximab (R-CHOP) or obinutuzumab (O-CHOP) is added to this regimen.
-Other chemotherapy regimens include other drugs including a combination with bendamustine and rituximab, fludarabine, and R-CVP (rituximab, cyclophosphamide, vincristine sulfate, prednisone).
-Chemotherapy may also be used to prepare your body for bone marrow transplant/stem cell transplant.1,2
+Other chemotherapy regimens include different drugs, such as a combination with bendamustine and rituximab, fludarabine, and R-CVP (rituximab, cyclophosphamide, vincristine sulfate, and prednisone).
+More recently, Pola-R-CHP (polatuzumab vedotin, rituximab, cyclophosphamide, doxorubicin, and prednisone) has become an option in large B-cell lymphomas.3 Chemotherapy may also be used to prepare your body for bone marrow transplant/stem cell transplant.1,2

 Radiation Therapy